mini-bomba/DeArrowBrowser/README.md

 - dearrow-browser-api - definitions of API structures
 - dearrow-browser-frontend - the frontend, uses Yew, functions as a single page application

-The logo is a combination of the DeArrow logo and the magnifying glass emoji from [twemoji](https://github.com/twitter/twemoji)

 ## SponsorBlockServer emulation
 DeArrow Browser can emulate a limited set of SponsorBlockServer endpoints, specifically used by the DeArrow extension, allowing it to be used as an API mirror.<br>